tejas-thokal/tejasthokal-demo/README.md

 # tejasthokal-demo
-This  is my first git repository
+This  is my first Git repository
+Author - Tejas Thokal